stringandstickytape/MaxsAiStudio/README.md

 ### 7. Image and Text File Input

-- Click the "Img/Txt" button to choose between attaching an image or text files.
+- Click the "Attach" button to choose between attaching an image or text files.
 - For images: Select an image file to be encoded and included with your next message to the AI.
 - For text files: Select one or more text files to be added to the input area.